How to Attract Customers to Your Fitness Business in the New Year

 You could spend all the time in the world creating promotions for your fitness business, but if you aren’t able to get the word out, well… then you’re not getting any new customers.
 So, what’s the point?
 One of the easiest and most effective ways to reach a large audience for the whopping price of free is to promote your specials on social media.

 Consider promoting on popular social media sites like Facebook, Twitter, and Instagram.
 Create quick, quirky posts/tweets on a semi-frequent basis to make potential clients aware of all your 2021 specials.
 Social media sites also allow you to visually showcase your special offers.
 It’s one thing to tell people, but sometimes a picture is worth a thousand words.
 Bottom line: new customers won’t come if they don’t know about the specials you’ve got going on, so let social media be your megaphone.

 "Kick" up your class offerings

-There are a ton of new fitness trends to take note of in 2020—especially if your studio happens to be on our list of healthiest cities in America.
+Does your studio happen to be located in one of the cities on our list of healthiest cities in America?
 As a fitness business owner, you should always have your finger on the pulse of what your clients are wanting to get out of your studio and their fitness journey.
 According to our research, people are eager to try out new workout trends like yoga, high-intensity interval training (HIIT), indoor cycling, Pilates, strength training, and CrossFit®.

 A great way to attract and retain clients is by mixing up your class offerings a bit.
 For example, if you own a HIIT studio, maybe your clients are looking for a way to stretch and recover after a grueling workout.
 Adding a yoga class to your studio could help them accomplish that goal, and in turn, keep clients hungry for more at your studio.